 Through the lens of gaming, we created a deck of cards that assist clients and the entire design team to realize design performance strategies that they may not have considered.
 Sustainability is a bigger story than just environmental issues.
 It's possible to create benefits in social and economic realms that can make projects more prosperous, better designed, and fully engage with their communities – in a nutshell – higher performing.
 The cards “nudge” you towards this holistic strategy based on a set of lenses and front end investigation that forces you to look at the intent of the project in a more abstract way – the cards assist you to look at a client’s goals with new eyes.
-We will share with you four very different case studies where we have implemented this approach into the early design phase of the projects; Detroit Medical Center, OSF Healthcare, Center on Halstead and Children’s Hospital of Philadelphia, to illustrate a gaming toolkit can be beneficial in any project type.
+We will share several different case studies where we have implemented this approach into the early design phase of the projects; Detroit Medical Center, Adventist HealthCare, Center on Halstead and Children’s Hospital of Philadelphia, to illustrate a gaming toolkit can be beneficial in any project type.

 1: Gain insight into the added social and economic values that exist in performance driven projects.

 2: Utilize gaming strategies to add measurable performance value to projects in new ways.

 3: Illustrate how to connect a client’s primary goals to sustainably strategies for win-win results.

 4: Define how it’s possible to unlock hidden value in projects.

 Assoc.
 Director, Real Estate & Facilities, Brigham Women's Hospital